-Today we begin the second installment in our ongoing Southern Baptist Voices series–a collection of seven essays from Southern Baptist scholars with BioLogos responses to their concerns and arguments.
-You can read more about the series here, and read the first essay by Dr. Kenneth Keathley, Senior Vice President for Academic Administration of Southeastern Baptist Theological Seminary–as well as BioLogos' response–here.
-Dr. William A. Dembski's two part essay will appear today and tomorrow, with Dr. Darrel Falk's response appearing Wednesday and Thursday.
+With this post, we begin the second installment in the Southern Baptist Voices series—a collection of seven essays from Southern Baptist scholars with BioLogos responses to their concerns and arguments.
+You can read more about the series here, and read the first essay by Dr. Kenneth Keathley, Senior Vice President for Academic Administration of Southeastern Baptist Theological Seminary, as well as BioLogos' response here.
+This is the first part of Dr. William A. Dembski's two-part essay, with Dr. Darrel Falk's response appearing in Parts three, four, and five.
 We hope and pray that this dialogue will bring greater clarity to the issues at hand, charity towards those with whom we disagree, and glory to our Lord and Savior, Jesus Christ.

 Is Darwinism Theologically Neutral?

 Is Darwinism theologically neutral?
 The short answer would seem to be No. Darwin, in a letter to Lyell, remarked, “I would give nothing for the theory of natural selection if it requires miraculous additions at any one stage of descent.”
 Expanding on this remark in his Blind Watchmaker, Richard Dawkins adds, “In Darwin’s view the whole point of the theory of evolution by natural selection was that it provided a non-miraculous account of the existence of complex adaptations...
 For Darwin, any evolution that had to be helped over the jumps by God was not evolution at all.”
 Since many Christians see the Bible as teaching that God specially created living things, thereby ruling out large-scale evolution, Darwinism contradicts the Bible and is not theologically neutral.
 Case closed.